mkdrake37/seams/_topics/w1/d1/performance-theory.md

 https://projecteuler.net/problem=89

 # Parallelizing
 Some problems can take advantage of multiple processors.
 Although distinct from the idea of P vs NP, this concept can quickly make a problem more manageable.
-We will throughout keep an eye on when to paralleization is possible.
+Throughout we will keep an eye on when parallelization is possible, and bring up some very important instances.

 Resources:
 http://scottsievert.github.io/blog/2014/07/30/simple-python-parallelism/